What Is Better for a Decking, Cedar or Pressure Treated?

 When it comes to appearance, Cedar will look better than most pressure-treated wood.
 Due to the treatment process, pressure-treated lumber may look less natural.
 While many manufacturers use various methods to make them look better, results are often inconsistent.

 Cedar is the safer choice between the two.
 Pressure-treated wood frequently uses Chromate Copper Arsenate as preservatives.
-When exposed to these chemicals, especially smaller children, it can present a lot of risks.
+When exposed to these chemicals, especially in smaller children, it can present a lot of risks.
 Arsenic, one of its main chemical components, is highly toxic to humans and animals.
 If safety is your concern, pressure-treated wood should be the least of your options.

 For homeowners on a budget, pressure-treated wood is better when it comes to costs.
 However, when it comes to overall performance, Cedar is the better option.
 It’s beautiful and sustainable.
 While it requires more care and maintenance, it is long-lasting and durable.